fiverr/failed-to-load/README.md

 # failed-to-load
-Find script tags that have failed to load before `window.load`.
+Find script tags that have failed to load when document's readyState is complete.

 Add this attribute "onload" with "this.loaded=1" in its value (`onload="this.loaded=1"`)
 ```html